Smiling woman with long brown hair wearing a magenta top.

-I’ve been where you are.
+I’ve been where you and your child are.
 I know what it’s like to feel stuck in the grind, questioning whether you’re doing enough or doing it right.
-I know those sleepless nights spent thinking, “If they keep acting this way will their life be ruined?”
-Like many of my clients, I spent years teetering between two extremes: zoning out, scrolling endlessly of quick fixes to escape the overwhelm, or throwing myself into a never-ending list of projects to feel like a “good mom” of a complex child.
+I know those sleepless nights spent thinking, “If they keep acting this way will their life be ruined?
+Are they going to have the same struggles I’ve had?”
+Like many of my clients, I spent years teetering between two extremes: zoning out, scrolling endlessly of quick fixes to find the “one true way” to stop meltdowns, or throwing myself into a never-ending list of projects to feel like a “good mom” of a complex child.

-What I didn’t realize then was that our happiness wasn’t tied to how many “right” things we checked off of the imaginary “neurodiverse magic” checklist—or didn’t.
-It wasn’t until I let go of that constant hustle, learned to actually relax, and reconnected with what mattered most that my life started to feel lighter.
-It allowed me to gain tools and empowered me to utilize those tools to navigate a world that frankly isn’t built for complex kids!
+What I didn’t realize then was that their happiness wasn’t tied to how many “right” things we checked off of the imaginary “neurodiverse magic” checklist—or didn’t.
+It wasn’t until I as a parent let go of that constant hustle, learned to actually relax, and reconnect with my emotions that my our lives started to feel lighter.
+It allowed us to gain tools and empowered us to utilize those tools to navigate a world that frankly isn’t built for complex kids OR adults!
 Guess what?
-My child started easing into behaviors that were much more manageable.
+As a result of my continued work my own child started easing into behaviors that were much more manageable.
 That journey wasn’t easy, but it taught me lessons I’m here to share with you so you don’t have to figure it all out the hard way.

-Medically and neurologically complex children are some of the sweetest, most capable, and loving people I’ve ever met.
+Gifted and neurologically complex children are some of the sweetest, most capable, and loving children I’ve ever met.
 Once they have the right tools and skills, they’re unstoppable.
 That’s why I’m so passionate about helping these children (and their families) build skills, grow their ability to handle big emotions and rediscover the joy and fulfillment they’ve been craving.

-I’ve been working with families since 2005, supporting people in some of the most stressful circumstances imaginable, including families of chronically ill children.
-My training includes a formal residency in pediatric psychology and neuropsychology, and I’ve worked at institutions such as:
+I’ve been working with families since 2005, supporting people in some of the most stressful circumstances imaginable, including families like yours.
+My training includes a formal residency in pediatric psychology and I’ve worked at institutions such as:

 • Oakland Children’s Hospital